smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-qat.md

 - Binding QAT's PFs/VFs to igb_uio driver.

 ### Intel® QuickAssist Adapter for OpenNESS Network Edge
 To run the OpenNESS package with Intel® QuickAssist Adapter Device Plugin functionality, the feature needs to be enabled on both Edge Controller and Edge Node.
-It can be deployed by setting the following variable:
+It can be deployed by setting the following variable in the Converged Edge Experience Kits:
 ```yaml
 qat_device_plugin_enable: true
 ```

-#### OpenNESS Experience Kit
+#### Converged Edge Experience Kits (CEEK)
-To enable Intel® QuickAssist Adapter Device Plugin support from OEK, SRIOV must be enabled in OpenNESS:
+To enable Intel® QuickAssist Adapter Device Plugin support from CEEK, SRIOV must be enabled in OpenNESS:
 ```yaml
 kubernetes_cnis:
 - <main CNI>